mitre-public/boogie/boogie-arinc/README.md

 ```

 Most of the database implementations under ```org.mitre.tdp.boogie.database``` provide similar collections of methods for accessing pre-indexed data.
 The ```ArincDatabaseFactory``` is the de facto
 entry point for creating most of these implementations.
+See the javadocs on them for further details around usage.

 ## Launching as a REST service